DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 The main contraindication to calcipotriol/betamethasone dipropionate ointment and gel is hypersensitivity to the active substance or to any of the excipients [1–3].

-Calcipotriol/betamethasone dipropionate ointment and gel should also not be used for skin affected with:
+Calcipotriol/betamethasone dipropionate ointment and gel should also not be used on the face or skin folds, or for skin affected with:

-Before using calcipotriol/betamethasone dipropionate ointment or gel, patients should inform treating physicians of the following circumstances:
+Before using calcipotriol/betamethasone dipropionate ointment or gel, a patient should inform the treating physician of the following circumstances:

 Hypercalcemia and hypercalciuria have been observed with the use of calcipotriol/betamethasone dipropionate ointment and is more likely if recommended doses are exceeded (maximum daily dose 15 g; maximum weekly dose 100 g) [1–3].